你好! Nǐ hǎo!

 CHALK stands for Child-Led, Hands-on, Active Learning for Kids.
 Inspired by the educator Dr. Maria Montessori, our teaching philosophy incorporates sensory activities and movement for interest-based learning.

-While CHALK Academy began as an outlet for reflection on our family’s language journey, it has grown into a resource and community for multicultural families worldwide.
+Although CHALK Academy began as a way to reflect on our family’s language journey, it has grown into a resource and community for multicultural families worldwide.

 Here, you will find guidance and inspiration for creating a nurturing multilingual learning environment!